Aharonov-Bohm effect with an effective complex-valued vector potential: Discussion

-Similarly to the discussions in Refs. \cite{aharonov2014unusual, cohen2017quantum, pan2019weak}, this seems to suggest a need for a modification of the correspondence principle, which refers to the connection between classical and quantum systems in a particular limit.
-The Ehrenfest theorem is often seen as a mathematical basis for this principle.
-However, it accounts only for real expectation values playing a role in classical physics.
-In fact, post-selections of quantum systems, and the weak values associated with them, are typically not considered in the study of the quantum-to-classical transition.
-The necessity and importance of weak values in this transition corroborates the argument that quantum mechanics is \textit{totalitarian}, i.e., that a system that is capable of making quantum measurements must be also quantized \cite{marletto2020quantum}.
+As a consequence, similarly to the discussions in Ref.~\cite{bender2010complex, aharonov2014unusual, cohen2017quantum, aharonov2022complex}, the results presented here seem to require modifications of the correspondence principle, which refers to the connection between classical and quantum systems in a particular limit.
+In fact, in the examples discussed and, in particular, in the case associated with the weak value in Eq.~\eqref{eq:wv}, it is possible to take the classical limit by taking $\ell\rightarrow\infty$.
+Even if $\langle L_z\rangle_w \rightarrow\infty$, it is possible to take the limit in such a way that $\langle L_z\rangle_w/I_c$ is constant.

+The Ehrenfest theorem, which is also seen as a mathematical basis for the correspondence principle, accounts only for real expectation values playing a role in classical physics.
+However, the existence of effective vector potentials with arbitrarily large imaginary terms, as shown here, seems to urge changes to these ideas that take post-selections of quantum systems and the weak values associated with them as relevant elements in the quantum-to-classical transition.